30 Best Practices for Preventing a Data Breach

 With our at-a-glance A-F security ratings, you can gain visibility into your IT stack security and monitor your third-party vendors for enhanced security.
 Customers have aligned their security programs and vendor risk management programs with our platform’s ten risk categories.
 This alignment gives them a way to establish meaningful, objective cybersecurity key performance indicators to create a quantitative approach to managing risk.

-Enterprise security teams receive high volumes of alerts every day, making prioritization and remediation difficult.
+Enterprise security experts receive high volumes of alerts every day, making prioritization and remediation difficult.
 SecurityScorecard’s alerts incorporate a risk review and actionable remediation steps so that you can prioritize your daily activities.

-Establishing best practices for preventing a data breach is the first step to security.
+The first step to security is to establish best practices for preventing a data breach.
 Continuously monitoring controls and enforcing policies with SecurityScorecard’s platform allows you to mature your security posture.